Agriculture

 The 6th minor irrigation census reveals that there are 23.14 million schemes for minor irrigation in India.
 Out of this, Uttar Pradesh has the biggest share of 17.2%.
 It is followed by Maharashtra, Madhya Pradesh, Tamil Nadu and Telangana.

-Government Schemes to Boost Irrigation
+What are the Government Schemes to Boost Irrigation?

 During 2015-16, the government of India introduced the Pradhan Mantri Krishi Sinchayee Yojana (PMKSY).
 Its goal is to ensure that physical access to water on farms is enhanced.
-Other key objectives include sustainable water conservation practices, better on-farm water use efficiency and the expansion of cultivable areas.
+Other key objectives include sustainable water conservation practices, better on-farm water use efficiency, and the expansion of cultivable areas.

 This umbrella scheme involves several components: